syncfusion/blazor-docs/src/charts/chart/date-time-axis.md

 **DateTime - Additional**

-When the [`RangePadding`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AxisModel.html#Syncfusion_Blazor_Charts_AxisModel_RangePadding) is set to **Additional**, Interval of an axis will be padded to the Minimum and Maximum of the axis.
+When the [`RangePadding`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AxisModel.html#Syncfusion_Blazor_Charts_AxisModel_RangePadding) is set to **Additional**, interval of an axis will be padded to the minimum and maximum of the axis.

 {% aspTab template="chart/axis/datetime/additional", sourceFiles="additional.razor" %}